MichaelPena7/cse15l-lab-reports/index.md

 **2. "-m"**

-"grep -rm [n] [pattern]" is a command that will search through "./written_2" 'n' amount of times for the pattern, stopping the search once it reaches 'n' or there are no more matches, with 'n' being a positive integer.
-This can be helpful in giving the first few instances of the specified pattern Here are some examples:
+"grep -rm [n] [pattern]" is a command that will search through "./written_2" 'n' amount of times for the pattern, stopping the search once it reaches 'n' or when there are no more matches, with 'n' being a positive integer.
+This can be helpful in giving the first few instances of the specified pattern in a directory, or if you only need a certain amount of examples of that pattern existing.
+Here are some examples:

 ![Image](grepex3.png)